 You have to make time for delivering inspiration.
 You have to understand your donors well enough to know what will inspire them.
 You have to plan for it.
 You have to make it a priority.

 To create loyal donors, you need to provide regular inspiration.
 You can’t create a video once a year and expect that to move your people to give big all year long.

-Be prepared to drip out something inspiring to your supporters at least once each month.
+If you want to take your donor retention rate seriously, be prepared to drip out something inspiring to your supporters at least once each month.
 It could be a story, a video, a testimonial or something else, but regular connections with their heartstrings will keep donors engaged.

 When people are inspired, they stick around.
 They stay interested.
 They keep giving.

 When people aren’t feeling donor love from your organization, they go away.
 When they believe their gift doesn’t matter or they think they’re just a number among your many supporters, they’ll drift away.

 One way you can help them feel the love is with something I call warm touches.